vace117/GarageOpenerSpark/README.md

 = Security =
 Symmetric shared-key security is used.
 The client Android app must have a secret key in order to connect.

 AES-128 is used for encrypting the traffic.
 Challenge based, timed session token approach is used to prevent Replay Attacks.
 Session tokens are valid for 5 seconds after the random challenge nonce is issued.
-The pseudo-random generator (PRGA) is initialized using any one of the 65535 pre-computed 48-bit seeds, stored in External Flash.
-Every time the Spark reboots, a new seed is chosen by incrementing the seed index, also stored in External Flash.
-The seeds are mixed with additional entropy obtained from ping times a DNS server.
+The pseudo-random generator (PRGA) is initialized using any one of the 65536 pre-computed 48-bit seeds, stored in External Flash.
+Every time the Spark reboots, a new seed is chosen by incrementing the seed index, which is also stored in External Flash.
+The seeds are mixed with additional entropy obtained from pinging a DNS server on startup and using the current time at which the random challenge is generated.

 The security is implemented with the following algorithm:

 == AndroidRequest(COMMAND) ==
 Android 1) Generate random IV_Send[16] and IV_Response[16]
-Android 2) Send [IV_Send, IV_Response, AES_CBC(Key, IV_Send, COMMAND), <==== HMAC(Key)]
+Android 2) Send [Message_Length[2], IV_Send, IV_Response, AES_CBC(Key, IV_Send, COMMAND), <==== HMAC(Key)]
 Spark 1) Verify that HMAC(Key, <payload>) matched the received HMAC Spark 2) Decrypt and return payload

 == SparkResponse(RESPONSE) ==
-Spark 1) Send [AES_CBC(Key, IV_Response, RESPONSE), <==== HMAC(Key)]
+Spark 1) Send [Message_Length[2], AES_CBC(Key, IV_Response, RESPONSE), <==== HMAC(Key)]
 Android 1) Verify that HMAC(Key, <payload>) matched the received HMAC Android 2) Decrypt and return response